 - Initiate and review proposals for new courses and clerkships, as well as proposals modifying current curricular offerings, based on sound educational principles.

-- Identify and standardize best practices across curricular elements.
+- Identify and standardize practices across curricular elements based on best available evidence.

 - Monitor, evaluate, and continuously improve the quality of our educational program utilizing data grounded in sound educational principles and derived from multiple sources, including student outcome assessments and student and faculty evaluations of courses, clerkships, and instructors.